galasa-dev-archives/docker-operator/README.md

-# ALPHA - PROTOTYPE - Docker Operator for creating Galasa ecosystems in Docker
+# ALPHA - PROTOTYPE - Docker Operator for creating Galasa ecosystems in Docker noddy

 ## What is an Galasa ecosystem